 We wrap it with information on how to camp without a permit.

 As aforementioned, the United States’ campgrounds are under assorted management agencies.
-In a privately owned land, state parks, and local parks, you should expect permits to access their sites.
-These permits are a couple with fees on a day to day basis.
-Among others, it can be pricey in a private land.
+In privately-owned land, state parks, and local parks, you should expect permits to access their sites.
+These permits are a couple with fees on a day-to-day basis.
+Among others, it can be pricey in private land.